strongqa/docs.howitzer-framework.io/README.md

 represented by a method.
 When being called the method returns a reference to the element and then it can be acted upon (clicked, set text value) or queried (is it enabled? visible?).

-Howitzer is based around this concept, but goes further as you'll see below by also allowing modelling of repeated sections that appear on multiple pages, or many times on a page using the concept of sections.
+Howitzer is based around this concept but goes further as you'll see below by also allowing modeling of repeated sections that appear on multiple pages, or many times on a page using the concept of sections.

 Pages